thoughtbot/fishery/README.md

 - `transient`: data for use in your factory that doesn't get overlaid onto your result object.
 More on this in the [Transient Params](#params-that-dont-map-to-the-result-object-transient-params) section
-- `associations`: often not required but can be useful in the case of bi-directional associations.
+- `associations`: often not required but can be useful in order to short-circuit creating associations.
 More on this in the [Associations](#Associations) section

 ```typescript